 Whether you love or loathe it, Christmas wouldn’t be complete without a traditional Christmas pudding to adorn the table, ready to be served with white sauce or a brandy butter.
 It’s surprisingly easy to make, and made well in advance this pudding can even be gifted at Christmas to loved ones.

-Serves Many hungry people Preparation time 45 minutes Cooking time 8hrs, plus 60 minutes
+Serves Many hungry people Prep 45 minutes Cook 8hrs, plus 60 minutes

 2 large cooking apples

 120g light brown sugar or muscovado